-During ordination training, those who intend to be SSM are given the opportunity to meet with the Bishop's Officer for Self-Supporting Ordained Ministry and discuss the future shape of their ministry, as well as review their training to date, with particular reference to ensuring their training needs are being met.
+During ordination training, those who intend to be SSM are given the opportunity to meet with the Bishop's Adviser for Self-Supporting Ordained Ministry and discuss the future shape of their ministry, as well as review their training to date, with particular reference to ensuring their training needs are being met.

-Those who are seeking to be ordained as SSMs should contact the Bishop's Officer for Self-Supporting Ordained Ministry, if they feel their training needs are not being met, with the intention to discuss any concerns and address any perceived deficits.
+Those who are seeking to be ordained as SSMs should contact the Bishop's Adviser for Self-Supporting Ordained Ministry, if they feel their training needs are not being met, with the intention to discuss any concerns and address any perceived deficits.

-Near the start of the final year of training, the Bishop will consult with the Diocesan Director of Vocations, and if applicable, the appropriate Archdeacon and/or the Bishop's Officer for Self-Supporting Ordained Ministry, over the identification of a title parish for the ordinand following ordination.
-As SSMs do not require church housing, there is a greater degree of flexibility over where the ordinand can serve their title, and their views will of course be sought.
-Consideration will also be given to the ordinand's paid employment (where applicable), that of his/her spouse and the education of any children of school age.
-The ordinand may also wish to raise other factors concerning the identification of a title parish, and should feel entirely free to do so, but the parish in which the title is served, is ultimately at the Bishop's discretion.
+Near the start of the final year of training, the Bishop will consult with the Bishop's Adviser for Curate Development and Clergy Transitions, and if applicable, the appropriate Archdeacon and/or the Bishop's Adviser for Self-Supporting Ordained Ministry, over the identification of a title parish for the ordinand following ordination.
+As SSMs do not require church housing, there is a greater degree of flexibility over where the ordinand can serve their title.

-An ordinand can be licensed to their 'sending parish', but this is exceptional, as good practice dictates new experiences and learning opportunities afforded by a different parish can only enhance the 'curacy-experience'.
-That does not preclude a move 'back' to the sending parish upon the successful completion of the curacy and Initial Ministerial Education at a later date.
+However, the standard expectation is that candidates will move to a different training context either for their initial (pre-ordination) training or for a curacy.
+Ordinands can be licensed to their "sending parish", though this is exceptional, as good practice dictates new experiences and learning opportunities afforded by a different arish can only enhance the curacy experience.
+This does not preclude a move back to the sending parish upon successful completion of the curacy and Initial Ministerial Education at a later date.
+In the exceptional cases where an ordinand is licensed to their sending parish, they will normally be expected to move to a different context for their pre-ordination training.